 Build in a Real Contingency

-A key rule: Never present the contingency as optional.
-Frame it as part of the budget structure.
-"This budget includes a 10% contingency for adjustments and unforeseen requirements."
-Clients who push back on the contingency are the same clients who will be upset when actual costs exceed the estimate.
+Never present the contingency as optional.
+Frame it as part of the budget structure: "This budget includes a contingency for adjustments and unforeseen requirements."
+That framing protects both your margin and your client relationship.

 Track Actual Spending Against the Budget